kuoshih/ROS-Tutorial-Information/README.md

 2018 version: https://reurl.cc/R9vpe
 2021 version: ????

-## sample code of Minibot and Turtlebot
+## Sample code of Minibot and Turtlebot
 There are Minibots and Turtlebots in MRL.
 We provide C++ and Python sample code as follows:
 Python for TB3 & minibot: https://github.com/MathRoboticsLab/hypharos_minibot_turtlebot_python_sample